frenchchoco/motomulti/README.md

   MODE = MINT 100 PIZZA
   ```

+- Make sure not to modify this file while a process is running!
+Only modify it if you've reached the end of step 3 and before you re-run motomulti!
 - Be smart and only use automation on fresh wallets, it's not worth the risk any other way.
 (Let me be the brave boy who uses his main wallet to test :DDDD)

 ## 4.